kngpvrk/BP1-SeismicWavePropagation/README.md

 ### Initialization of Wave Propagation

 The *Gaussian function* was employed to represent a localized disturbance in terms of pressure (P) and stress (τ).
-This function simulates a disturbance with an energy source that is both localized and smoothly distributed.
+This function simulates a disturbance with an energy source that is both localized and smoothly distributed at the source.

 ### Time Integration